 PEijkl=1σyij|x2Eβij-βijkltΣxxiβij-βijkl+1  (7)

 as a prediction error of response j=1,…4 for a given design i=1,2,…32 and method k=1(PCR),…5(Senv) using l=0,…10 number of components.
 Here, Σxxi is the true covariance matrix of the predictors, unique for a particular design i and σyj∣x2 for response j=1,…m is the true model error.
 Here prediction error is scaled by the true model error to remove the effects of influencing residual variances.
-Since both the expectation and the variance of β are unknown, the prediction error are estimated using data from 50 replications as follows,
+Since both the expectation and the variance of β are unknown, the prediction error is estimated using data from 50 replications as follows,

 PEijkl=1σyij|x2r=050βij-βijklrtΣxxiβij-βijklr+1  (8)

-where, PEijkl is the estimated prediction error averaged over r=50 replicates.
+where PEijkl is the estimated prediction error averaged over r=50 replicates.

-Following section focuses on the data for the estimation of these prediction error that are used for the two models discussed above in a) and b) of this section.
+The following section focuses on the data for the estimation of these prediction errors that are used for the two models discussed above in a) and b) of this section.

 Data Preparation